triton-inference-server/perf_analyzer/genai-perf/docs/tutorial.md

 # Profile Large Language Models with GenAI-Perf

+This tutorial will demonstrate how you can use GenAI-Perf to measure the performance of various inference endpoints (e.g. OpenAI API compatible endpoints).

+### Table of Contents

 - [Profile GPT2 running on Triton + TensorRT-LLM](#tensorrt-llm)
 - [Profile GPT2 running on Triton + vLLM](#triton-vllm)
 - [Profile GPT2 running on OpenAI Chat Completions API-Compatible Server](#openai-chat)